Regional Center Respite Hearing Packet

 Filing for Fair Hearing

-To request a fair hearing, fill out the Fair Hearing Request Form that the regional center sent with your NOA, which can also be found at: http://www.dds.ca.gov/Forms/FairHearing/DS1805.pdf.
-If you cannot access the form online, please contact us.
-Turn in your fair hearing request to the regional center and keep a copy for yourself.
-The regional center will give your request to The Office of Administrative Hearings (OAH), which is the state agency that handles regional center hearings.
+To request a fair hearing, fill out the Fair Hearing Request Form that the regional center sent with your NOA, which can also be found at: https://www.dds.ca.gov/general/appeals-complaints-comments/fair-hearing… you cannot access the form online, please contact us.
+Turn in your fair hearing request to the DDS and keep a copy for yourself.
+DDS will give your request to the regional center and the Office of Administrative Hearings (OAH), which is the state agency that handles regional center hearings.
 OAH does not accept documents by fax.
 You can mail documents to OAH or contact OAH for further information on how to send documents electronically.
 There is more information on how to send documents electronically at the OAH website: http://www.dgs.ca.gov/oah/GeneralJurisdiction/EFiling.aspx.

 Keeping Your Respite Services While You Appeal (“Aid Paid Pending”)

 When you file the Fair Hearing Request Form, you can ask for an informal meeting and/or a mediation before the hearing.
-The informal meeting is the first step in the hearing process.
-It is a meeting between you (and your representative, if you have one) and a regional center administrator.
+The informal meeting is a meeting between you (and your representative, if you have one) and a regional center administrator.
 The purpose is to resolve the issue.
 This is your chance to meet with the regional center and persuade them to give you the respite service you need.
 You do not have to have an informal meeting.
 If you ask for an informal meeting, the regional center must provide one within 10 days of receiving your fair hearing request, unless you agree to another date.
-A Respite Fair Hearing Flow Chart is included in Appendix A.

 Within 5 working days after an informal meeting, the regional center must send you a written decision.
 The written decision must list the issues discussed at the meeting.
 The decision must state the regional center’s decision on each issue, the facts supporting each decision, and the laws, regulations and policies that the regional center used to decide.